 The five-star Sony WH-1000XM3 headphones are some of the best wireless noise-cancelling headphones we've ever tested.
-Now, Sony has brought out an updated model – the WH-1000XM4.
-So, should you try and grab a discounted pair of the older headphones or splash out on the newly-released XM4s?
+But, they are now a few years old and have been replaced by the WH-1000XM4 model launched last year.
+The obvious question here is should you grab the older pair at a discount or splash out on the fresher model?

 Sony WH-1000XM3 vs Sony WH-1000XM4: price

 The WH-1000XM3s launched in May 2018, replacing the XM2s.
 Their premium features and high-quality design saw them debut at £330 ($350, AU$500) but prices have since dropped considerably.
 You should be able to pick up a pair for under £250 (we've listed the best XM3 deals below).